-Topic Policy/ Strategy No. Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment ENERGY SUSTAINABILITY Strategy ES- 2.1.1 Coordination Continue to evaluate, and revise as necessary, applicable City plans, codes and procedures for inclusion of Federal, State and regional requirements and conservation targets.
+Policy/Strategy Title General Plan Policy/Strategy Text Responsible Department(s) Funding Source(s) Timeframe Comment Coordination Continue to evaluate, and revise as necessary, applicable City plans, codes and procedures for inclusion of Federal, State and regional requirements and conservation targets.
 City Manager - Sustainability Programs General Fund Con.
 Not an action item.
 Reviewed when local plans are updated.
-ENERGY SUSTAINABILITY Strategy ES- 2.1.2 Comprehensive Energy Management Prepare and implement a comprehensive energy management plan for all applicable municipal facilities and equipment to achieve the energy goals established in the City's Climate Action Plan.
+The next major opportunity to evaluate City procedures is to update the Environmental Purchasing Policy.
+The next major opportunity to evaluate codes is the next Statewide code cycle beginning in calendar year 2022.
+With the adoption of the CAP 2.0, the Sustainability Division is underway with an implementation planning process that will identify needed updates to City policies and procedures.
+The August 2022 legislation from the Federal and State governments present opportunity over the next 5-10 years for new funding sources to come to Cupertino to support sustainability efforts.
+Comprehensive Energy Management Prepare and implement a comprehensive energy management plan for all applicable municipal facilities and equipment to achieve the energy goals established in the City's Climate Action Plan.
 Track the City's energy use and report findings as part of the CAP reporting schedule.
 Embed this plan into the City's Environmentally Preferable Procurement Policy to ensure measures are achieved through all future procurement and construction practices.
 City Manager - Sustainability Programs General Fund IM The City developed and released a public-facing and internal-facing set of dashboards that re updated in real time to display energy and water consumption at key facilities.
 A series of automated reports alerts staff to consumption trends and high usage alarms.
-Staff plans to update the EPP as an operational project in fiscal year 2020/21.
-ENERGY SUSTAINABILITY Startegy ES- 2.1.3 Energy Efficient Replacements Continue to use life cycle cost analysis to identify City assets for replacement with more energy efficient technology.
+A Sustainable Infrastructure project was approved in the City's CIP investments.
+A comprehensive set of energy efficiency and decarbonization measures will be studied and proposed as part of this CIP initiative.
+Due to staff capacity limitations, an update to the EPPP was not initiated in FY2020/21.
+However, the Sustainability Division will be working with Administrative Services and Environmental Programs groups in order to address sustainable procurement practices in the next fiscal year.
+The City's energy management efforts identify increased cost exposure to City budgets from increases in water and energy rates.
+A number of dashboards are available to staff in order to provide information to better manage energy and water use across City assets.
+Energy Efficient Replacements Continue to use life cycle cost analysis to identify City assets for replacement with more energy efficient technology.
 Utilize available tools to benchmark and showcase city energy efficiency achievements (i.e. EPA Portfolio Manager, statewide Green Business Program).
 City Manager - Sustainability Programs General Fund Con.
 This is not an action item and occurs on a continual basis.
-ENERGY SUSTAINABILITY Strategy ES- 2.1.4 Incentive Program Consider incentive programs for projects that exceed mandatory requirements and promote incentives from state, county and federal governments for improving energy efficiency and expanding renewable energy installations.
-City Manager - Sustainability Programs General Fund IM This is an ongoing action.
-The City actively participates in development and promotion of regional incentive programs in partnership with BayREN, Silicon Valley Clean Energy, and the ABAG POWER natural gas purchasing collective.
-ENERGY SUSTAINABILITY Strategy ES- 2.1.5 Urban Forest Encourage the inclusion of additional shade trees, vegetated stormwater treatment and landscaping to reduce the "heat island effect" in development projects.
-City Manager - Sustainability Programs None Required Con.
-Not an action item.
-Reviewed in conjunction with project review.
-Heat Island effect is addressed in the City's reach code and green building ordinance which goes beyond the state requirements.
+Cost analysis has identified the most energy-intensive and water-intensive sites, and the Sustainability Division works with the Capital Improvements and Facilities teams to plan for retrofits.